-Sylvia Massy is an American entrepreneur, music producer, mixer and engineer, writer and artist in the United States.
-Massy is perhaps best recognized for her work on 1993’s Undertow, the full-length double platinum-selling debut for Los Angeles rock band Tool and her works with System of a Down, Johnny Cash and Red Hot Chili Peppers.
+Sylvia Massy is an American entrepreneur, music producer, mixer and engineer, writer and artist based in the United States.
+Massy is perhaps best recognized for her work on 1993’s Undertow, the full-length double platinum-selling debut for Los Angeles rock band Tool and her works with System of a Down, Johnny Cash and the Red Hot Chili Peppers.

-During her time in Los Angeles, Massy was also an engineer, producer or mixer on recordings from a diverse group of internationally-known artists, including Aerosmith, Babyface, Big Daddy Kane, Bobby Brown, Prince, Julio Iglesias, Seal, Skunk Anansie, Paula Abdul, Ryuichi Sakamoto and many more.
-She worked with manager Gary Kurfirst on Irish rock band Cyclefly for Kurfirst’s Radioactive Records.
-At Larrabee Sound, Sylvia connected with producer Rick Rubin and would work with him on several projects spanning seven years.
+Also during her time in Los Angeles, Massy engineered, produced or mixed on recordings from a diverse group of internationally-known artists, including Aerosmith, Babyface, Big Daddy Kane, Bobby Brown, Prince, Julio Iglesias, Seal, Skunk Anansie, Paula Abdul, Ryuichi Sakamoto and many more.
+Not to mention her work with manager Gary Kurfirst on Irish rock band Cyclefly for Kurfirst’s Radioactive Records.
+Massy’s repertoire is far and wide, giving her a continuously competitive edge and ability to create with artists across genres and decades.